-American Civil War Life: Union Infantryman – Life In Camp VII
+American Civil War Life: Union Infantryman – Life in Camp 7

 For Services Rendered: Soldier Wages